WiseLibs/wise-river/README.md

 ### .first([*number*]) -> *promise*

-If used without any arguments, this method returns a promise for the first item in river.
+If used without any arguments, this method returns a promise for the first item in the river.
 If the river never received any data, the promise will be rejected with a `NoDataError`.

 If a `number` is provided, the returned promise will instead be fulfilled with an array of the first `number` of items in the river (or less, if the river gets fulfilled without receiving that many items).